panikingginoo12/jaseci/docs/docs/Developing_with_JAC/Language_Features/report_custom.md

 ```

 ## **Usage**
-This can be combine with walker_callback as 3rd party service requires different json structure on response.
+This can be combine with walker_webhook as 3rd party service requires different json structure on response.
 It can also be used for different scenario that doesn't require ctx structure